codewars/docs/content/docs/sidebar.md

 ## Frontmatter setup

-After your global configuration is all done, we only need to tell the markdown page which sidebar to use.
+After your global configuration is all done, we only need to tell the Markdown page which sidebar to use.

-In order to do that we simply reference the `name` of the sidebar in our frontmatter:
+To do that we simply reference the `name` of the sidebar in our frontmatter:

 ```md
 ---